How to Silicone a Bath

 Step 4

-Once you have cored the entire circumference of the bath, you should then smooth out the silicone at an angle with a silicone applicator, a wet rounded tool or you can even use your finger.
+Once you have covered the entire circumference of the bath, you should then smooth out the silicone at an angle with a silicone applicator, a wet rounded tool or you can even use your finger.

 how to silicone a bath 4